maryasad/-X-ray-Image-Classification/ReadMe.md

 ### 6. **Model Saving**

-You can save the trained model for later use:
+we can save the trained model for later use:

 ```python
 model.save('xray_model.h5')